 Computer viruses can wreck havoc to the operations of the computer.
 A computer virus is a type of malware that is intentionally written to gain entry into your computer, without your knowledge or permission.
 It has the capacity to modify or replicate itself, in which case it will continue spreading.
-There are varying effects of computer virus.
+There are varying different types of computer viruses and their effects also vary widely.
 While some simply replicate themselves, others adversely affect the programs and consequently, the system’s performance.
 This therefore underlines the importance of not assuming that the virus is harmless and leaving it in the system.
 It is important that you scan your computer for viruses once in a while, so that you can be sure about its protection.

 There are various types of computer viruses, classified in terms of techniques, origin, the types of files affected, damage, OS or Platform attacked, as well as the places they hide.
-Some of the common types include the following:
+It’s relatively hard to answer how how many different types of computer viruses there are but below covers the main core concepts of the common types:

 Resident viruses: These are permanent viruses dwelling in RAM memory.
 In this case, they would be in a position to overcome, as well as interrupt, all operations that the system executes.
 Their effects include corrupting programs and files that are closed, opened, renamed or copied.